Certified Farmer's Markets

 If you are interested in opening a booth at a farmers market, please contact the appropriate CFM Association.

-Denio's is not technically a CFM, and as such, is not enforced under the same regulations.
+Denio's is technically NOT A CFM, and as such, is not enforced under the same regulations.

-Vendors selling only produce, farm eggs, or farm honey (certified and non-certifiable agricultural products as defined in the CCDEH Farmers Market requirements) fall under Denio’s permit and are not required to obtain their own permit.
+Vendors selling only produce, farm eggs, or farm honey (certified and non-certifiable agricultural products as defined in the CCDEH Farmers Market requirements) fall under Denio’s produce stand permit and are not required to obtain their own permit.

 Vendors selling any other foods will need their own individual permit from Placer County Environmental Health.